Tsangares/iotaescrow/README.md

+## Context

+This tool is showcased in the project [IotaWorkshop](https://github.com/Tsangares/iotaworkshop)

 # Summary

 This is both a cli and a libaray that can be imported and used.
 The purpose of this libary is to create a escrow address, hold IOTAs until a condition is met, then release the funds and optimally take a fee.